BiancaZimmer/masterthesis/README.md

 2. Added ability to generate LRP heatmaps via the innvestigate library and calculate near hits and near misses on their basis
 3. Changed the original CNN so it would be able to train it on the dataset of Kermany et. al (see above)
-4. Small changes on the XAI demonstrator
+4. Deleted the XAI demonstrator since it was not compatible with the tensorflow versions anymore

 See own README.md for detailed information